Frequently Asked Questions

 You better believe it.
 After all, 40 Tribes was initiated by a group of splitboarders!
-The only stipulation is that snowboarders who would like to enroll in a guided tour or course MUST ride a splitboard.
-Snowshoes and approach skis are welcome on self-guided tours only.
+The only stipulation is that snowboarders MUST ride a splitboard (or use approach skis).
 For additional information or recommendations regarding splitboards, please feel free to contact us or visit this link.

-Participants must be in good physical condition, confident skiers or riders (high-intermediate to advanced level), well-acquainted with their equipment (including avalanche safety equipment), and comfortable touring for long distances and carrying their own backcountry packs.
+Participants must be in good physical condition, advanced to expert level skiers or riders, well-acquainted with their equipment (including avalanche safety equipment), and comfortable touring for long distances and carrying their own backcountry packs.
 Participation in our guided tours does not require any formal avalanche safety certification, though previous experience in the backcountry and an awareness of appropriate travel ethics in avalanche terrain will contribute to a safer journey for all.
-All self-guided group members must have completed an avalanche safety course and have a strong resume (at least one season) in the backcountry.
+All self-guided group members must have completed an avalanche safety course and have a strong resume in the backcountry.
 Neither guided nor self-guided participants are required to have any previous experience with glacier travel and/or mountaineering (using crampons, harness, ropes, etc).